This week I took three LinkedIn courses. The courses were by David Anderson, Brett Kirkpatrick and EverCourse.

-David Anderson’s Accessible eLearning in Articulate 360 explains how to enhance websites and online courses so that abled and disabled people can navigate them.
+• Accessible eLearning in Articulate 360, narrated by David Anderson, is a lengthy course – slightly over 2 hours long – but well worth it!
+Accessible learning design (aka inclusive or universal design) is design that can be navigated by a wide range of people of various backgrounds.
+This includes people who have traditionally been excluded or limited by technology, such as the elderly, people with physical disabilities, people who are neurodiverse, and by speakers of minority languages.
+Anderson’s Accessible eLearning in Articulate 360 explains how to enhance websites and online courses so that abled and disabled people can navigate them.
 Anderson presents a wide array of tools and techniques that make online content more accessible for people with disabilities.
 Among these tools are: closed captioning, video narration, transcriptions of video narrations, sharp colour contrast, and the use of descriptive subject text links, instead of long hyperlinks.
-I applied that knowledge I gained from this course to designing a storyboard for my EL6072 instructional design project.
+I applied the knowledge I gained from this course to designing a storyboard for my EL6072 instructional design project.

 LinkedIn has many free courses that are easy to read and full of valuable information for instructional designers.
 I recommend them highly.